 Wall Street to Your Street

-U.S. employers added only 161,000 nonfarm jobs in October, but the average hourly wage grew by 10 cents, according to the U.S. Department of Labor, Bureau of Labor Statistics, Employment Situation report issued Nov.
-4. October marked the third month in a row of subpar job growth compared with the 2015 average of 229,000 new jobs per month.
+After several subpar months of job growth, U.S. employers added 227,000 nonfarm payroll jobs in January, according to the U.S. Department of Labor, Bureau of Labor Statistics Employment Situation report issued Feb.
+3. That marked the 76th consecutive month of job growth.

 Wall Street to Your Street: